Eric-Chung-0511/Learning-Record/Data Science Projects/Pixcribe/README.md

 ### What Makes Pixcribe Special?

-Pixcribe goes beyond simple object recognition.
-The system employs a sophisticated multi-stage pipeline that processes images through specialized neural networks, each contributing unique insights.
-The object detector identifies what's in your image.
-The semantic analyzer understands the context and atmosphere.
-The OCR engine extracts any text.
-The saliency detector highlights what matters most.
-Finally, a powerful vision-language model weaves everything together into compelling narratives.
+Pixcribe goes beyond simple object recognition by orchestrating six specialized AI models that work together to understand images comprehensively. **YOLOv11** identifies objects and their precise locations. **OpenCLIP** brings semantic understanding to grasp context and atmosphere. **Places365** classifies scenes to establish environmental context. **EasyOCR** extracts text in multiple languages. **U2-Net** highlights the most visually important regions.
+Finally, **Qwen2.5-VL-7B** synthesizes all these insights into compelling captions that tell your image's story.

-The result is a system that doesn't just describe what it sees—it understands the story your image tells and communicates it in a way that engages your audience.
+This multi-model fusion approach creates a system that doesn't just describe what it sees—it understands the narrative your image conveys and communicates it in language that engages your audience.
 Pixcribe supports both Traditional Chinese and English, making it versatile for global content creators.

 ---